-CHEF 1441 American Regional Cuisine (2-6-4) A study of the development of regional cuisine's in the United States with emphasis on the similarities in production and service systems.
-Application of skills to develop, organize, and build a portfolio of recipe strategies and production systems
+CHEF 1341 American Regional Cuisine (2-4-3) A study of the development of regional cuisine's in the United States with emphasis on the similarities in production and service systems.
+Application of skills to develop, organize, and acquire knowledge of recipe strategies and production systems.